jktrn/enscribe.dev-hexo/source/_posts/writeups/wolv23/wannaflag-series.md

 - Perhaps we can find the Mastermind's email...
 {% endchallenge %}

-This challenge remained unsolved for a long while until the first hint was released for the challenge:
+This challenge remained unsolved for a long while until the first hint was released:

 > Perhaps we can find the Mastermind's email...